giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 ---

-# 3. Assembly with `CSFStacked`
+# 3. Assembly and evaluation with `CSFStacked`

 The previous sections examined the two CSF intervals independently.
-The global verification is performed by assembling them into a single continuous member.
+The global verification is performed by assembling them into a single continuous member and evaluating that member over the full length of the structure.

-This operation is carried out in `run_stacked.py`, where the interval files are listed as
+In `run_stacked.py`, the interval definitions are listed as

 ```python
 SEGMENT_FILES = ("stacked_0.yaml", "stacked_1.yaml")
 ```

-and appended to a `CSFStacked` object:
+and assembled into a `CSFStacked` object:

 ```python
 stack = CSFStacked(eps_z=1e-9)